LIPS-scheme/lips/REFERENCE.md

 (- n1 n2 ...)
 (- n)

-Substract number passed as argument.
+Subtracts n2 and subsequent numbers from n1.
 If only one argument is passed it will negate the value.
 ```